MPhuongLe/blog.hocnoi/_posts/2025-11-20-Nine-day-Fasting-Experience.md

 He then shared with me the other of his two magical experiences ever - besides vipassana - ***fasting***.
 He tried it many years ago, learning it from a friend at his Stone Hill Farm.
 I'm not sure how long the full practice should last, but his ended after 8 or 9 days because of an unavoidable business meal or something like that.

 During this fasting series, one does not eat anything except sugar cane, flavored with special pepper-salt mix.
 Each meal consists of a small bowl of sugar cane chunks, dipped into a combination of salt, pepper or chilli, and lime juice.
 The meal ends up by chewing on and swallowing the squeezed lime rind.
 Water is allowed.

 ### Day 0
 On day 0, I ate lunch as usual.
 From the afternoon onward, I didn't eat anything.
 I only drank a tea called "Phan tả diệp" for dinner, which is meant to clear the digestive system (I guess it works like laxative - thuốc xổ).
 My first sugar cane meal was scheduled for the next lunch.

 ![Lá trà Phan tả diệp](https://cdn.nhathuoclongchau.com.vn/unsafe/800x0/tra_phan_ta_diep_va_nhung_loi_ich_suc_khoe_it_ai_ngo_den_4_2c4a04692f.jpg)

-That afternoon, Tu Nhi and I rode my motorbike to find sugar cane.
+Late in the afternoon, Tu Nhi and I rode my motorbike to find sugar cane.
 We discovered that there were two very different types of sugar cane.
 The first one is the common one sold for juice (nước mía).
 However, it is super tough and the seller laughed at us when we asked to buy some, and they asserted that we would break our teeth trying to chew it.
 They suggested we look for the second type: *purple* sugar cane.
 However, it was very hard to find, almost impossible, probably because it's so uncommon.
 Now I understand the gap between how much people drink sugar cane and how much they actually eat it.
 It took us a lot of effort to track down a tricycle vendor (xe ba gác) who moves around and only stops at certain crowded spots - particularly Nguyễn Văn Lịch Primary School on 6th street, about 2 km from UEL university.
 We couldn't even find it at the traditional market!

 ![Mía tím và mía xanh](https://sohanews.sohacdn.com/160588918557773824/2022/3/11/photo-1-16470162862321712894939.jpeg)